Five Possible Signs of Vocal Cord Nodules

 When the body needs to exert itself, fatigue is inevitable.
 When the voice reaches phonetic exhaustion, symptoms appear.

-If you’ve been experiencing voice hoarseness for more than two or three weeks, you should see a doctor.
-A complete check-up should include a review of medical history, physical exam and a chance to speak with the doctor.
-In addition, the doctor may also request:
+If you’ve been experiencing voice hoarseness for more than two or three weeks, you should see a doctor do a check-up and detect what is causing you discomfort and what is the most appropriate treatment.

-- A neurological exam.
+- A neurological exam

-- The doctor might also perform a laryngoscopy using an intermittent light in order to examine vocal cord movements.
+- The doctor might also perform a laryngoscopy using an intermittent light in order to examine vocal cord movements

 Treatment for vocal cord nodules

-- Complete voice rest.
+- Complete vocal rest

-- When nodules are small or soft, they can be treated with anti-inflammatory steroids.
+- When nodules are small or soft, they can be treated with anti-inflammatory steroids

-- Phonetic exercises for reestablishing the function of the vocal cords and to prevent nodules from appearing again.
+- Phonetic exercises for reestablishing the function of the vocal cords and to prevent nodules from appearing again

 How can you prevent vocal cord nodules?

-- Eliminate toxic habits as well as nasal and throat irritants.
+In all cases, eliminate toxic habits as well as nasal and throat irritants.It might interest you...